 Which are the best places to visit while in Minneapolis?
-Well, this is a detailed guide of the best day trips in Minneapolis that you must check out.
+This is a detailed guide to the best day trips in Minneapolis and Saint Paul that you must check out.
 It will help make your stay or visit even more adventurous.

 “For me, going to Minneapolis is like going to Mecca.” – Stephan Pastis